jeffcressman/loopback-example-offline-sync-react/README.md

 9. open `http://localhost:3000` - point a browser at the running application.

+Run the autoudpate script to migrate the Checkpoint model.

+`node bin/autoudpate.js`

 ## Project layout

 The project is composed from multiple components.